-Parents will be asked to help supply a healthful snack for the students in grades K-8.
-Parents help support and reinforce the concepts of good nutrition for children by teaching them to read nutrition labels at home or at the store and encouraging them to choose healthy snacks throughout the day.
+Parents will be asked to help supply a healthful snack for students in grades K-8.
 Parents will be responsible to send a daily snack with their child to eat during morning snack time.

-Birthday or celebratory snacks/treats provided for any class must be commercially packaged due to requirements from the public health department.
+Homemade birthday or celebratory snacks/treats may be provided for any class.
+However, in the case of a food allergy in the classroom, parents will be given more information about foods that are safe.